Alluxio/alluxio/docs/en/Configuring-Alluxio-with-HDFS.md

 information about support for other distributions.

 If everything succeeds, you should see `alluxio-assembly-server-{{site.ALLUXIO_RELEASED_VERSION}}-jar-with-dependencies.jar` created in the `assembly/server/target` directory and this is the jar file you can use to run both Alluxio Master and Worker.

 ## Configuring Alluxio

 ### Basic Configuration

-First create the configuration file from the template and set the contents.
+First create the configuration file from the template.

 ```bash
 cp conf/alluxio-site.properties.template conf/alluxio-site.properties